openshift-labs/lab-postgres-operator/workshop/content/exercises/01-operator-prerequisites.md

 pgo version
 ```

-You should see a message giving the version of the `pgo` client and Postgres operator.
+You should see a message giving the version of the `pgo` client and Postgres operator API server.
+It is the `pgo` command that you will use to interact with the Postgres operator to create and manage Postgres clusters.